Analyzing Mirion Technologies (MIR) and Its Peers

 |2.56

-Mirion Technologies presently has a consensus price target of $11.00, suggesting a potential upside of 19.18%.
-As a group, “Measuring & controlling devices, not elsewhere classified” companies have a potential upside of 8.81%.
-Given Mirion Technologies’ stronger consensus rating and higher possible upside, research analysts clearly believe Mirion Technologies is more favorable than its competitors.
+Mirion Technologies presently has a consensus target price of $11.00, indicating a potential upside of 30.95%.
+As a group, “Measuring & controlling devices, not elsewhere classified” companies have a potential upside of 9.02%.
+Given Mirion Technologies’ stronger consensus rating and higher probable upside, analysts plainly believe Mirion Technologies is more favorable than its peers.

-Mirion Technologies has a beta of 0.55, indicating that its stock price is 45% less volatile than the S&P 500.
-Comparatively, Mirion Technologies’ competitors have a beta of 0.95, indicating that their average stock price is 5% less volatile than the S&P 500.
+Mirion Technologies has a beta of 0.55, meaning that its share price is 45% less volatile than the S&P 500.
+Comparatively, Mirion Technologies’ peers have a beta of 0.95, meaning that their average share price is 5% less volatile than the S&P 500.

 Profitability

-This table compares Mirion Technologies and its competitors’ net margins, return on equity and return on assets.
+This table compares Mirion Technologies and its peers’ net margins, return on equity and return on assets.

 |Net Margins